Winter Energy Bills Make more energy savings by switching electricity provider with Selectra today.

 appliance cost banner

-A tumble dryer uses the most electricity, costing on average €1.80 per cycle.
-This cost is based on an average consumption figure using the current standard unit rate from Electric Ireland on an urban, 24hr price plan.
+A tumble dryer uses the most electricity, costing on average €1.74 per cycle.
+Other appliances that use a lot of electricity include electric shower, immersion heaters and dishwashers.
 To measure the consumption of your appliances, you can use a smart meter or an electricity measuring socket.
+If you are looking to switch electricity provider, you can call 📞(01) 913 1771.

 Which Household Appliances Use the Most Electricity?

-Your tumble dryer uses the most electricity, costing on average €1.80 per cycle.
+Your tumble dryer uses the most electricity, costing on average €1.74 per cycle.

 The top 5 appliances are: